pesekt1/microservices-scaling/Readme.md

 Limitations:
 - you cannot define a service name in the docker-compose file
 - you cannot define a port mapping for the scaled service
+- you cannot set the scale in the docker-compose file, you have to do it in the command line
+- you cannot set the auto scaling rules in the docker-compose file

+## Scaling with Kubernetes:
+The proper way to scale microservices is to use an orchestration tool like Kubernetes.
+Kubernetes is a container orchestration tool that automates the deployment, scaling, and management of containerized applications.